Trump sidesteps question on firing Mueller or Rosenstein: 'They're still here'

 The president also continued to lash out at the Russia investigation, which is examining Russian meddling in the 2016 presidential campaign as well as any collusion between his campaign and the Kremlin.

-He called it a "hoax" created by Democrats to "soften the blow of a loss."
+He called it a "hoax" created by Democrats in the interest of "softening the blow of a loss."

-"There was no collusion and that's been so found," he said.
-"We are giving tremendous amounts of paper, I believe we have given them 1.4 million pages of documents."
+"There was no collusion and that's been so found," Trump said.
+"We are giving tremendous amounts of paper … I believe we've given them 1.4 million pages of documents,” Trump said.

 "We are hopefully coming to the end," he added.